Informfully/Documentation/docs/source/server.rst

 The methods can be found in the folder ``imports/api/``.
 In this folder, all the Meteor methods are split into JavaScript files and are named after the collections in MongoDB they are related to.

-`List of Meteor Methods: <https://informfully.readthedocs.io/en/latest/methods.html>`_
+`List of Meteor Methods <https://informfully.readthedocs.io/en/latest/methods.html>`_